Lou Dobbs

-Louis Carl Dobbs (born September 24, 1945) is an American political commentator, author, and former television host who presented Lou Dobbs Tonight from 2003 to 2009 and 2011 to 2021.
-He quit this job a day after Smartmatic launched a 2.7 billion dollar lawsuit against Fox News.
-He is currently under scrutiny for his role is the dissemination of electoral fraud.
-Since 2021, he hosts The Great America Show on iHeart Radio and loudobbs.com.
+Louis Carl Dobbs (September 24, 1945 – July 18, 2024) was an American conservative political commentator, author, and television host who presented Moneyline (later Lou Dobbs Tonight) from 1980 to 2009 and 2011 to 2021.
+From 2021 until his death, he hosted The Great America Show on iHeartRadio and loudobbs.com.

 Dobbs started working with CNN at its inception in 1980, serving as a reporter and network vice president.
 On the air, he served as host and managing editor of the network's business program, Moneyline, which premiered in 1980.
+Dobbs resigned from CNN in 1999 but rejoined the network in 2001.
 The show was renamed Lou Dobbs Tonight in 2003.
-Dobbs resigned from CNN in 1999 but rejoined the network in 2001.
 He resigned once again in November 2009.
-He is the former talk radio host of Lou Dobbs Radio.
-From 2011, he hosted Lou Dobbs Tonight on the Fox Business Network until its cancellation in February 2021.
+He was the former talk radio host of Lou Dobbs Radio.
+From 2011, he hosted Lou Dobbs Tonight on the Fox Business Network until the network cancelled it in February 2021.

-Dobbs was an early promoter of Birtherism, a conspiracy theory that falsely stated that former U.S. President Barack Obama is not a natural born US citizen.
-He is known for anti-immigration views, as well as for opposition to NAFTA and other trade deals.
-A staunch Donald Trump supporter, he infused his show with pro-Trump coverage.
-He was one of three Fox Corporation program hosts named in a $2.7 billion defamation suit by Smartmatic relating to false conspiracy theories used in attempts to overturn the 2020 United States presidential election.
+Dobbs was an early promoter of birtherism, the unfounded accusation that former U.S. President Barack Obama is not a natural-born U.S. citizen.
+He was known for anti-illegal immigration views, as well as for opposition to NAFTA and other trade deals.
+A staunch supporter of Donald Trump, he infused his show with pro-Trump coverage.
+He was one of three Fox Corporation program hosts named in a $2.7 billion defamation lawsuit by Smartmatic relating to conspiracy theories used in attempts to overturn the 2020 United States presidential election.
+Dobbs was among the hosts named in the Dominion Voting Systems v.
+Fox News Network defamation lawsuit for broadcasting false statements about the plaintiff company's voting machines that Fox News settled for $787.5 million and required Fox News to acknowledge that the broadcast statements were false.

 Early life and education

-Born in Childress County, Texas in 1945, Dobbs is the son of Frank Dobbs, a co-owner of a propane business, and Lydia Mae (née Hensley), a bookkeeper.
-When Dobbs was age twelve, his father's propane business failed and the family moved to Rupert, Idaho.
+Louis Carl Dobbs was born September 24, 1945, in Childress, Texas.
+He was the son of Frank Dobbs, a co-owner of a propane business, and Lydia Mae (née Hensley), a bookkeeper.
+When Dobbs was twelve, his father's propane business failed and the family moved to Rupert, Idaho.
 Although accepted at the University of Idaho and Idaho State University, he was persuaded by the staff at Minico High School to apply to Harvard University, where he was accepted and graduated in 1967 with a Bachelor of Arts degree in economics.
-While at Harvard, Dobbs lived in Quincy House and was elected to the Owl Club.